 range of fields to participate in creative projects beyond the traditional

 scope of a gallery.

 Projects include planning and executing arts related events, pop up exhibitions,

 curatorial projects and consulting for artists, collectors and businesses.

 Visit the Sloan Fine Art Projects

 web site for more information and to learn about current and upcoming

 In November 2011, Sloan closed the gallery's Rivington Street location

-Please visit the current and upcoming pages of this web site for each
+Peck in Los Angeles.
+Please visit the upcoming page of our web site for